 Last summer we had a blueberry bush fruit and my “picky” eater who would normally never consider eating a blueberry, happily plucked them off the branches and into his mouth without a hint of anxiety.
 It was amazing to see, but I get why it worked.
 Even though Isaac has underlying sensory issues that cause his selectiveness, there are some habits, routines, and stresses around eating for him.
 The carefree fun he was having with his brother took all that pressure and anxiety away.

 To help get your kids excited about growing fruits and vegetables, I’m sharing some of my favorite books about gardening and some recommended by others.
 Reading and talking about food also helps create those positive experiences around food.
+Reading these books while growing your garden will have a really huge impact!
 Here are my pics:

 Growing Vegetable Soup– A simple story with big bold illustrations keeps the youngest readers interested and teaches them about gardening basics.

 Secrets of the Garden– All the details of growing a garden as you follow a family and two funny chickens through the growing season.
 Lots of details and packed with info for 4-9 year olds.

 I hope I have swayed you to consider gardening, even if it is just a couple of pots on the porch.
 It really can be that easy.
 Since I’m not getting into the nitty gritty of actual gardening here, I wanted to give you some informative posts from a few other places if you need help getting started: